Refreshed and updated on August 4, 2025.

 However, many SaaS providers do this, including Slack and Zoom, as the Truffle Security blog post notes.
 The challenge for organizations is that there’s no obvious, apparent way to know which of their SaaS vendors may be impacted by this vulnerability—other than by reaching out to each SaaS provider directly.

 Yes.
 Our implementation of OIDC follows the same pattern as the many other SaaS providers affected by this vulnerability.
-Today, we released an update to safeguard against this vulnerability.
-Nudge Security now validates the HD claim (host domain) as part of the account creation process.
+In December 2023, we released an update to safeguard against this vulnerability.
+Nudge Security validates the HD claim (host domain) as part of the account creation process.

 It’s good to know that by default, Nudge Security uses a “request access” provisioning process for platform users, which the vast majority of our customers use.
 With this method, your Nudge Security administrator must first review and approve the access request to Nudge Security.